pd-projects/hugo-puredata.info/content/objects/tabread4.md

 - tabwrite
 - tabwrite~
 arguments:
+- type: symbol
-  symbol: sets table name with the sample.
+  description: sets table name with the sample.
 inlets:
   1st:
     float: sets table index and output its value with interpoation.